 - 1/2 cup (60g) dry multigrain cereal mix or old-fashioned whole rolled oats (see note)

 - 1 and 3/4 cups (410ml) boiling water

 - 2 and 1/4 teaspoons (7g) instant or active dry yeast (1 standard packet)

 - 3 Tablespoons (37g) packed light or dark brown sugar

 - 3 Tablespoons (43g) unsalted butter, softened to room temperature

 - 1 and 1/2 teaspoons salt

-- 3 and 1/3 cups (470g) bread flour, plus more as needed and for hands/work surface
+- 3 and 1/3 cups (433g) bread flour (spooned and leveled), plus more as needed and for hands/work surface

-- optional: 1/2 cup (60g) sunflower seeds, chopped walnuts/pecans, pepitas, raisins, dried cranberries (I recommend raw and unsalted nuts/seeds)
+- optional: 1/2 cup (60g) sunflower seeds, chopped nuts, pepitas, raisins, or dried cranberries

 - Whisk the yeast, sugar, and all of the warm water/cereal mixture in the bowl of your stand mixer fitted with a dough hook or paddle attachment.
 Cover and allow to sit for 5-10 minutes or until foamy and bubbly on the surface.